-The Director shall distribute copies of each Notice of Preparation within two working days of receipt to:
+The Director shall distribute copies of each Notice of Preparation within two working days of receipt to: (a) The Office of the County Clerk of the county in which operations are proposed for posting at the customary place for posting environmental affairs.

-- (a) The Office of the County Clerk of the county in which operations are proposed for posting at the customary place for posting environmental affairs. - (b) The local Ranger Unit headquarters for posting. - (c) At such other locations as the Director may deem desirable and feasible to provide adequate public notice. - (d) Any additional distribution of the notice required by the rules of the Board for individual counties.
+(b) The local Ranger Unit headquarters for posting.

+(c) At such other locations as the Director may deem desirable and feasible to provide adequate public notice.

+(d) Any additional distribution of the notice required by the rules of the Board for individual counties.

-1090.4 Request for Notification of NTMP or Notice of Timber Operations Submission1090.4 Request for Notification of NTMP or Notice of Timber Operations Submission
+1090.4 Request for Notification of NTMP or Notice of Timber Operations Submission

-- (a) Each Regional Office of the Department of Forestry and Fire Protection shall maintain a list of NTMPs or Notice of Timber Operations submitted each day. - (b) When any person requests notice of submissions of timber management plans, the Director shall provide the person, free of charge, with a copy of the list of NTMPs or Notices of Timber Operations submitted on the date or dates requested.
+(a) Each Regional Office of the Department of Forestry and Fire Protection shall maintain a list of NTMPs or Notice of Timber Operations submitted each day.

+(b) When any person requests notice of submissions of timber management plans, the Director shall provide the person, free of charge, with a copy of the list of NTMPs or Notices of Timber Operations submitted on the date or dates requested.
 If no specific date is requested, a copy of the lists for the preceding week shall be provided.

-1090.5 Contents of NTMP1090.5 Contents of NTMP
+1090.5 Contents of NTMP